 Many payment disputes are being raised as a direct consequence of cancellations and restrictions caused by the pandemic, some of which fall outside of the rules for what constitutes a legitimate chargeback—and force majeure is being invoked to justify them.

-In the wake of the coronavirus and the shutdowns and lockdowns imposed to contain it, many consumers are cancelling their plans to travel and attend events.
-Reservations, bookings, and prepaid tickets are going unused, some of which may have been subject to “no refund” policies or no-show clauses.
+With the initial global spread of the coronavirus and the shutdowns and lockdowns imposed to contain it, many consumers canceled their plans to travel and attend events.
+Reservations, bookings, and prepaid tickets went unused, some of which may have been subject to “no refund” policies or no-show clauses.

-When these consumers are unable to get their money back from the merchant in these circumstances, they often turn to their card issuers to dispute the charges and demand a chargeback.
+When customers are unable to get their money back from the merchant in these circumstances, they often turn to their card issuers to dispute the charges.

-Usually, consumers are bound by the agreements they enter into with these merchants, and if they cancel a nonrefundable booking, well, that’s their tough luck.
-COVID-19 is causing some issuing banks and card networks to rethink this hardline policy and consider the pandemic as a force majeure event that upends the usual rules of order.
+Usually, customers are bound by the agreements they enter into with these merchants.
+If something comes up and they need to cancel a nonrefundable booking, well, that’s their tough luck.
+COVID-19, however, has caused some issuing banks and card networks to rethink this hardline policy and consider recognizing the pandemic as a force majeure event that upends the usual rules of these contracts.

 Given the uniqueness of the COVID-19 crisis and the many unprecedented circumstances it has brought about, merchants should be careful about taking a hardline stance in disputes with their customers over issues that can be directly linked to the pandemic.